Azerbaijan, Baku, Dec. 21 / Trend M. Aliyev /

 "If the chairman of the parliament voices another position, then one should not consider the visit of a representative to the occupied territories of Azerbaijan as strange," he said.

 He said that it is necessary to adopt a law on occupied territories of Azerbaijan.

 "After determining the legal status of the occupied territories, the bill must reflect the information about how and in what order the international organizations may visit the Nagorno-Karabakh.
 In this case, the Azerbaijani parliament may impose sanctions on people who violate the law," he said.

 MEP, the keynote speaker on Armenia Tomasz Poręba is on a visit to Nagorno-Karabakh from Dec.19, where he is holding meetings with the leadership of the unrecognized republic and discussing issues concerning the resolution of the Karabakh conflict, the situation in the region and bilateral relations, the Armenian media outlets reported.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 Armenian armed forces occupied 20 percent of Azerbaijan since 1992, including the Nagorno-Karabakh region and 7 surrounding districts.

 Azerbaijan and Armenia signed a ceasefire agreement in 1994.
 The co-chairs of the OSCE Minsk Group - Russia, France, and the U.S. - are currently holding peace negotiations.

-Armenia has not yet implemented the U.N.
-General Assembly's resolutions on the liberation of the Nagorno-Karabakh region and the occupied territories.
+Armenia has not yet implemented the United Nations Security Council's four resolutions on the liberation of the Nagorno-Karabakh and the surrounding regions.